MFCLIP: Multi-modal Fine-grained CLIP for Generalizable Diffusion Face Forgery Detection: Ablation Study

 \subsection{Effects of fine-grained text prompts}

-To investigate the impact of the hierarchical fine-grained text prompts, we evaluated the performance of CLIP and our MFCLIP method on DDPM, LatDiff, and Diffae after training on CollDiff, by gradually introducing the hierarchical texts.
-In Fig.~\ref{figab}, we noticed that the performance of our model commonly improves with the increase of hierarchical text prompts.
-Specifically, the AUC of CLIP and our model is improved on DDPM, LatDiff, and Diffae, respectively, as fine-grained texts from level 1 to level 4 are introduced, showing that hierarchical text prompts guide the model to capture more general and discriminative information, to facilitate the advancement of DFFD.
+To investigate the impact of the hierarchical fine-grained text prompts, we evaluate the performance of CLIP and our MFCLIP method on DDPM, LatDiff, and Diffae after training on CollDiff, by gradually introducing the hierarchical texts.
+In Fig.~\ref{figab}, we notice that the performance of our model commonly improves with the increase of hierarchical text prompts.
+Specifically, the AUC of CLIP and our model is improved on DDPM, LatDiff, and Diffae, respectively, as fine-grained texts from levels 1 to 4 are introduced, showing that hierarchical text prompts guide the model to capture more general and discriminative information, to facilitate the advancement of DFFD.